ApryseSDK/webviewer-angularjs-sample/README.md

 ## Enabling full API

-Webviewer Full API is a complete browser side PDF SDK, unlocking viewing, parsing and editing of PDF files.
+WebViewer Full API is a complete browser side PDF SDK, unlocking viewing, parsing and editing of PDF files.
 To enable full API, you can modify constructor in components.js:

 ```diff
 WebViewer({